 7:30-11:30 a.m. – Post-race healthy living festival

-Each 5K/10K entry includes a race t-shirt, bib number and chip timing, eligibility for age group awards, post-race snacks and refreshments and hydration support along the race route.
-A finisher medal, which is optional, is available for $5.00 as an a la carte item.
-The medal is the third of four interlocking medals in the 2018 Tour de FIT.
+Each 5K/10K entry includes a race t-shirt, bib number and chip timing, eligibility for age group awards, finisher medal, post-race snacks and refreshments and hydration support along the race route.

 Can’t make the event on race day but want to support the cause?
 We offer a virtual runner option.
-Your t-shirt and bib will be mailed to you after May 20th.
+Your t-shirt and medal will be mailed to you after May 14th.

 If you have any questions about this race, click the button below.Questions?